Global Change & Sustainability Center

 GCSC faculty affiliateThure Cerling is a recipient of the Governor's 2012 Medal for Science and Technology in recognition of distinguished service that has benefitted the State of Utah in science research and education.

 Stable Isotopes Summer Courses

-In addition to the 18th annual offering of the Stable Isotope Biogeochemistry and Ecology course (aka “Iso-Camp”) this year, a new companion course is being introduced: Isotopes in Spatial Ecology and Biogeochemistry (aka “The SPATIAL Short Course”), focused on large datasets, spatial analysis and modeling, and scaling with isotopic data.
+In addition to the Stable Isotope Biogeochemistry and Ecology course (aka “Iso-Camp”), a new companion course was introduced in 2012: Isotopes in Spatial Ecology and Biogeochemistry (aka “The SPATIAL Short Course”), focused on large datasets, spatial analysis and modeling, and scaling with isotopic data.

 The Inter-university Training Program in Continental-scale Ecology (ITCE), is soliciting applications from potential postdoctoral researchers interested in the synthesis, integration, and evaluation of atmospheric carbon dioxide data as they relate to urban metabolism, emissions, ecosystem processes, and atmospheric dynamics.